BJP, Cong MP flay firecracker ban, root for workers of industry | Business

 BJP, Cong MP flay firecracker ban, root for workers of industry

+The social media was abuzz with many, including Ravi and Congress MP Manickam Tagore, highlighting the plight of lakhs of workers employed in the fireworks industry's national hub of Sivakasi in Virudhunagar district of southern Tamil Nadu.
+The Left parties underscored that stocks worth crores have been left unsold in view of the ban and urged financial assistance to the industry.

 Several states had banned sale and use of firecrackers this year citing the COVID-19 pandemic and environment concerns with the decision coming as a blow to the industry.
-A day after the nation celebrated the festival amid the ban, Ravi, the in-charge of the party for Tamil Nadu, said about ten lakh people were dependent on the cracker industry.
+A day after the nation celebrated the festival amid the ban, Ravi, party inc-charge for Tamil Nadu, said about ten lakh people were dependent on the cracker industry.

+He urged the government to compensate for the firecracker industry for the losses suffered and wanted measures to protect the interests of ordinary workers.
+Tagore, Congress MP from Virudhunagar, shared a report on cause of pollution in Delhi which did not feature firecrackers as a contributory factor.

+Sarcastically, he said on his twitter handle,"Kindly find Sivakasi #Firecrackers in the list of Pollutants in Delhi but blame it for all others mistakes, is it fair ??
+"Sivakasi only have the talent and knowledge to compete China on #Fireworks industry but Ministers of Modi Sarkar never supports Sivakasi but ran hashtag #Local4Vocal."
+"Japan skies lit up with fireworks to brighten mood amid coronavirus...but in our India where Our Sivakasi manufactures Fireworks We have fight to stop lies and spread truth," the Congress MP said.
+Also, on his twitter handle he dismissed claims of child labor in Sivakasi as completely false, baseless, and unfounded.

-The topic 'Sivakasi' trended on Twitter and many users of social media, while discussing firecrackers and pollution highlighted that the livelihood of lakhs of people at Sivakasi in Virudhunagar district hinged on the fireworks industry.
+The topic 'Sivakasi' trended on Twitter and many users of social media while discussing firecrackers and pollution highlighted that the livelihood of lakhs of people in Virudhunagar district hinged on the fireworks industry.
 The National Green Tribunal, on November 9, imposed a total ban on sale or use of all kinds of firecrackers in the National Capital Region (NCR) till November 30 midnight.

 It had also said the direction of complete ban will apply to all cities and towns in the country where the average of ambient air quality during November 2019 was in 'poor' and above categories.
 The NGT, however, had said that in cities or towns where air quality is 'moderate' or below, only green crackers be sold.

-Tamil Nadu did not ban sale or bursting of firecrackers for deepavali but restricted its use to two hours.
-Chief Minister K Palaniswami had also written to his counterparts of some states which banned firecrackers to reconsider the decision.
+Tamil Nadu did not ban sale or bursting of firecrackers for Deepavali but restricted its use to two hours.
+Chief Minister K Palaniswami had also written to his counterparts in some states which banned firecrackers to reconsider the decision.

-Police said they have registered cases against those who burst crackers violating the two-hour time limit on Saturday.
-In the city alone, as many as 428 cases were registered this year as against 204 last year, they said.
+Police said they have registered a total of 1,027 cases in Tamil Nadu against those who burst crackers violating the two-hour time limit on Saturday.
+In Chennai city alone, as many as 428 cases were registered this year as against 204 last year, they said.

 Several social media users protested against the ban on use of firecrackers citing pollution, questioning why it was only for a day on Deepavali.
 They questioned what they called the 'silence' of activists about other causes of pollution throughout the year.